 Five years ago, I visited Ethiopia’s Omo Valley and photographed the native tribes (OmoValleyTribes).
 This year, I went back partly to see whether things had changed.
 In my previous post (HamarAgain), I described my recent experience with the Hamar tribe.
 Other than the Hamar, there were two other tribes I had visited last time that I could see again on this trip, the Kara and the Nyagatom.
 (I could not visit the Suri this year as I had on my previous trip, as this tribe is located in an area that is now unsafe to travel to).

 The Kara tribe, the smallest ethnic group of the Omo Valley, lives on the Eastern side of the Omo River while the Nyagatom tribe lives on the Western side.
-The last visit, to get to a Nyagatom village from a Kara village, we had to cruise the Omo River for quite a while and walk inland about two miles.
+On the last visit, to get to a Nyagatom village from a Kara village, we had to cruise the Omo River for quite a while and walk inland about two miles.
 Now I was told that there was a bridge, still under construction but functional.
 I couldn’t help wondering whether having an easier way for the tribes on each side to connect would help or hurt their relationships.

 P.S.
-You can follow me on Instagram at franceleclerc
+You can follow me on Instagram at @franceleclerc